biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 2nd Place

-Church:	First A/G, Binghamton, NY
+* **Church**: First A/G, Binghamton, NY
-Coaches:	Hank Ward, Annette Ward (assistant)
+* **Coaches**: Hank Ward, Annette Ward (assistant)
+* **Team:**
-Team:	Victoria Myrick
+   * Victoria Myrick
-Isaac Ward
+   * Isaac Ward
-LaJoie Ward
+   * LaJoie Ward
-John Karluk
+   * John Karluk
-Stephanie Karluk
+   * Stephanie Karluk
-Corina Scarinzi
+   * Corina Scarinzi
 * **Preliminaries**:
-Round 1: Won against Orange Hills A/G, Orange, CA 170 to 105
+  * Round 1: Won against Orange Hills A/G, Orange, CA 170 to 105
-Round 2: Won against Tacoma Life Center, Tacoma, WA 160 to 130 Round 3: Won against Noble A/G, Noble, OK 215 to 135
+  * Round 2: Won against Tacoma Life Center, Tacoma, WA 160 to 130
+  * Round 3: Won against Noble A/G, Noble, OK 215 to 135
-Round 4: Won against Truth A/G, Chariton, IA 145 to 75
+  * Round 4: Won against Truth A/G, Chariton, IA 145 to 75
-Round 5: Lost to Calvary A/G, South Bend, IN 130 to 230
+  * Round 5: Lost to Calvary A/G, South Bend, IN 130 to 230
-Round 6: Won against Faith A/G, West Plains, MO 120 to 100
+  * Round 6: Won against Faith A/G, West Plains, MO 120 to 100
-Round 7: Won against First A/G, Lafayette, IN 110 to 20
+  * Round 7: Won against First A/G, Lafayette, IN 110 to 20
-Round 8: Won against Braeswood A/G, Houston, TX 215 to 95
+  * Round 8: Won against Braeswood A/G, Houston, TX 215 to 95
-Round 9: Lost to Faith A/G, Orlando, FL -10 to 260
+  * Round 9: Lost to Faith A/G, Orlando, FL -10 to 260
 * **Round Robin**:
-Round 1: Won against Christian Chapel, Tulsa, OK 225 to 50 Round 2: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 135 to 180 Round 3: Won against CrossPoint A/G, Portage, WI 155 to 80 Round 4: Lost to Cedar Park A/G, Bothell, WA 150 to 205 Round 5: Won against Orange County Worship Center, Santa Ana, CA 130 to 65 Round 6: Lost to Northridge A/G, Grand Island, NE 45 to 165 Round 7: Lost to James River A/G, "One in Christ", Ozark, MO 105 to 175 Round 8: Won against Faith A/G, West Plains, MO 195 to 85 Round 9: Lost to Owasso First A/G, Owasso, OK 45 to 245 Round 10: Lost to Faith A/G, Orlando, FL 160 to 185 Round 11: Won against Manassas A/G, Bristow, VA 125 to 120 Round 12: Won against Tacoma Life Center, Tacoma, WA 235 to 90 Round 13: Lost to Journey Church, Bridgeville, PA 135 to 165 Round 14: Lost to Christian Temple, Houston, TX 95 to 120 Round 15: Won against Braeswood A/G, Houston, TX 190 to 120 Round 16: Won against Praise A/G, Garfield, NJ 205 to 80
+  * Round 1: Won against Christian Chapel, Tulsa, OK 225 to 50
+  * Round 2: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 135 to 180
+  * Round 3: Won against CrossPoint A/G, Portage, WI 155 to 80
+  * Round 4: Lost to Cedar Park A/G, Bothell, WA 150 to 205
+  * Round 5: Won against Orange County Worship Center, Santa Ana, CA 130 to 65
+  * Round 6: Lost to Northridge A/G, Grand Island, NE 45 to 165
+  * Round 7: Lost to James River A/G, "One in Christ", Ozark, MO 105 to 175
+  * Round 8: Won against Faith A/G, West Plains, MO 195 to 85
+  * Round 9: Lost to Owasso First A/G, Owasso, OK 45 to 245
+  * Round 10: Lost to Faith A/G, Orlando, FL 160 to 185
+  * Round 11: Won against Manassas A/G, Bristow, VA 125 to 120
+  * Round 12: Won against Tacoma Life Center, Tacoma, WA 235 to 90
+  * Round 13: Lost to Journey Church, Bridgeville, PA 135 to 165
+  * Round 14: Lost to Christian Temple, Houston, TX 95 to 120
+  * Round 15: Won against Braeswood A/G, Houston, TX 190 to 120
+  * Round 16: Won against Praise A/G, Garfield, NJ 205 to 80
-Round 17: Lost to Journey Fellowship Church, Slidell, LA 150 to 160 Round 18: Lost to Dayspring A/G, Bowling Green, OH 85 to 130 Round 19: Won against First A/G, Lexington, KY 230 to 90
+  * Round 17: Lost to Journey Fellowship Church, Slidell, LA 150 to 160
+  * Round 18: Lost to Dayspring A/G, Bowling Green, OH 85 to 130
+  * Round 19: Won against First A/G, Lexington, KY 230 to 90
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="First A/G, Binghamton, NY" html=image_html %}